hisamafahri/codefly/README.md

 ## Syntax Highliting

 We use the [Linguist's languages list](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) as our reference for the proper syntax highlighting based on the given file format.
-But currently the languges [listed here](https://microsoft.github.io/monaco-editor/) are supported.
+But currently we only support the languges [listed here](https://microsoft.github.io/monaco-editor/).

 ## Development